 This week is a week for everyone to think about alcohol.
 How much alcohol you consume and the health risks involved with doing so.
-From the start of 2020, it’s been a difficult year for all – so it makes sense for this year’s Alcohol Awareness Week’s theme to be centred on mental health.
+From the start of 2020, it’s been a difficult year for all – so it makes sense for this year’s Alcohol Awareness Week’s theme to be centered on mental health.

 We’re supporting Alcohol Awareness Week by opening a dialogue and promoting change for a healthier life.